Facts & Figures: Coronavirus Outbreak

 Coronaviruses are a large family of viruses that cause illness ranging from the common cold.

-This new virus was initially described by authorities as a new strain of pneumonia, however, it was later confirmed to be a novel coronavirus, or new coronavirus.
+The novel coronavirus was a new strain of coronaviruses that had not been previously identified in humans.
+It initially described by authorities as a new strain of pneumonia.
+However, it was later confirmed to be a novel coronavirus, or new coronavirus.

 An epidemic is an unexpected regional outbreak of specific illness.
 A pandemic is an epidemic that has spread worldwide.

 On February 11, the official name of the virus was announced as COVID-19 with 'CO' standing for 'corona,' 'VI' for 'virus,' 'D' for disease and ‘19’ for the year it started.

 On Dec.
 31, 2019, the first case of a mysterious, pneumonia-like virus was first identified in Wuhan, China—a city of 11 million people.

 Health officials believe the virus was initially transmitted from animals to humans, as many of the early patients were linked to a large seafood and animal market in the city of Wuhan, China.

 On January 21, 2020, the first case of the novel coronavirus was confirmed in the United States.

 Nine days later, on January 30, the World Health Organization had declared the outbreak a public health emergency of international concern.

 It’s important to be calm, honest and informed when speaking to children about news related to the coronavirus.
 You can start by asking your child what they already know about the coronavirus.